Growing number of young children dying from flu

 Breaking News Emails

-The family of a 12-year-old boy in Florida is grieving after flu is suspected in the child's death on Tuesday.
+The family of a 12-year-old boy in Florida is grieving after flu is suspected in causing his death on Tuesday.
 Dylan Winnik had sniffles and was exhausted, symptoms his family initially thought were a cold.
 Now, they believe it was flu.

 Health officials aren't sure yet, but Dylan may be the latest in a growing number of young children dying this year from influenza.